pires/kubernetes-vagrant-coreos-cluster/README.md

 vagrant destroy
 ```

-If you've set `NUM_INSTANCES` or any other variable when deploying, please make sure you set it in `vagrant destroy` call above, like:
+If you've set `NUM_NODES` or any other variable when deploying, please make sure you set it in `vagrant destroy` call above, like:

 ```
-NUM_INSTANCES=3 vagrant destroy
+NUM_NODES=3 vagrant destroy
 ```

 ## Notes about hypervisors